 If the UE already has a current EPS security context and attempts to set up an IMS Emergency Session, the UE shall use this EPS security context to protect NAS, RRC and UP traffic.
 If the MME successfully validates a request for EPS emergency bearer services using the current EPS security context, the MME should accept this request.
 A request for EPS emergency bearer services is defined to be, for the purposes of this document, an Attach request message for EPS emergency bearer services or a PDN Connectivity request message for EPS emergency bearer services.

-NOTE 1: It is defined in TS 23.401 [2] and TS 24.301 [9] how Attach requests and/or PDN Connectivity requests are used to set up EPS emergency bearer services.
+NOTE 1: It is defined in 3GPP TS 23.401 [2] and MFA TS 24.301 [9] how Attach requests and/or PDN Connectivity requests are used to set up EPS emergency bearer services.

 If the authentication fails during a normal Attach procedure, or a Service request procedure, while the UE is in normal service mode, and the UE intends to set up an IMS Emergency Session, the UE shall retry by sending an Attach request for EPS emergency bearer services.